eserie/wax-ml/docs/notebooks/06_Online_Linear_Regression.md

 Then, in order to tackle a non-stationary linear regression problem (i.e. with a weight that can vary in time) we reformulate the problem into a reinforcement learning problem that we implement with the `GymFeedBack` module of WAX-ML.

-We then need to define an "agent" and an "environment" using simple functions or modules:
+We then need to define an "agent" and an "environment" using simple functions implemented with modules:
 - The agent is responsible for learning the weights of its internal linear model.
 - The environment is responsible for generating labels and evaluating the agent's reward metric.

 We experiment with a non-stationary environment that returns the sign of the linear regression parameters at a given time step, known only to the environment.

-We will see that doing this is very simple with the WAX-ML tools and that the functional workflow it adopts allows, each time we increase in complexity, to reuse the previously implemented transformations.
+This example shows that it is actually quite simple to implement this online-learning task with WAX-ML tools.
+In particular, the functional workflow adopted here allows to reuse the functions implemented for a task for each new task of increasing complexity,

 In this journey, we will use: